 Federal laws and regulations have also been proposed or adopted which, among other things, could hinder the ability of a servicer to foreclose promptly on defaulted residential loans, and which could result in assignees being held responsible for violations in the residential loan origination process, such as those adopted during the COVID-19 pandemic.
 Certain mortgage lenders and third party servicers may also voluntarily, or as part of settlements with law enforcement authorities, establish loan modification programs relating to loans they hold or service.
-These federal, state and local legislative or regulatory actions that result in modifications of our outstanding mortgages, or interests in mortgages acquired by us either directly through consolidated trusts or through our investments in residential MBS, may adversely affect the value of, and returns on, such investments.
-Mortgage servicers may be incented by the federal government to pursue such loan modifications, as well as forbearance plans and other actions intended to prevent foreclosure, even if such loan modifications and other actions are not in the best interests of the beneficial owners of the mortgages.
+These federal, state and local legislative or regulatory actions that result in modifications of our outstanding mortgages, or interests in mortgage servicers may be incented by the federal government to pursue such loan modifications, as well as forbearance plans and other actions intended to prevent foreclosure, even if such loan modifications and other actions are not in the best interests of the beneficial owners of the mortgages.
 The foregoing matters may cause our business, financial condition, results of operations and ability to pay dividends to be adversely affected.

-We are dependent on information systems, including those of third parties, and their failure, including through a cyberattack, could significantly disrupt our business or result in the disclosure or misuse of confidential or other information, including personal information, which could damage our reputation, result in regulatory sanctions, subject us to litigation and/or increase our costs and cause losses that have a material adverse impact on our business, financial results and financial condition.
+We are dependent on information systems, including those of third parties, and their failure, including through a cyber-attack, could significantly disrupt our business or result in the disclosure or misuse of confidential or other information, including personal information, which could damage our reputation, result in regulatory sanctions, subject us to litigation and/or increase our costs and cause losses that have a material adverse impact on our business, financial results and financial condition.

 Our business is highly dependent on our information and communications systems.
-These information and communications systems include hardware, software and cloud-based solutions.
+These information and communications systems include hardware, software and cloudbased solutions.
 Our business is also highly dependent on the information and communications systems of third parties with whom we do business or that facilitate our business activities, including clearing agents, mortgage servicers, trustees, business counterparties, technology service providers and financial intermediaries.
 Our relationships with certain of these third-parties allow for the external storage and processing of our information, including personal information, and counterparty and borrower information, including on cloud-based systems.
 In addition, third parties may also share their confidential information, including personal information, with us, which information may be processed and stored in, and transmitted through, our computer systems and networks.